Walk based Laplacians for Modeling Diffusion on Complex Networks: Going for a stroll: -walk Laplacians k walk Laplacians and their backtrack-downweighted version

-\begin{proof} The matrix $\mathbb{L}(f)$ is symmetric by construction, since $A^\top=A$.
-The fact that $\mathbb{L}(f) \mathbf{1} = \mathbf{0}$ follows trivially from~\eqref{eq:f-laplacian}.
-Suppose now that $f(A) \geq 0$.
-By Ger\v{s}gorin Theorem~\cite[Section 6.1]{MR2978290}, the spectrum of $\mathbb{L}(f)$ is such that $\sigma(\mathbb{L}(f))\subset [0,2\max(f(A)\bone)]$, and thus $\mathbb{L}(f)$ is an M-matrix. \end{proof} For the purposes of this work, Proposition~\ref{pro:still-an-mmatrix} constrains our choice of $f$ to those functions that preserve nonnegativity.
+For the purposes of this work, Proposition~\ref{pro:still-an-mmatrix} constrains our choice of $f$ to those functions that preserve nonnegativity.
 Characterizing these is a well studied problem and several results are available in the literature; see, for example, \cite{MR2735981,MR2399570} and references therein.
 If we restrict our attention to functions $f$ that generate admissible centrality indices, such as those belonging to class \(\mathcal{P}\) as introduced in \cite{MR3354998}\footnote{The class $\mathcal{P}$ contains all analytic functions that can be expressed as sums of power series with strictly positive coefficients on some open neighborhood of $0$.}, then the induced $\mathbb{L}(f)$ is an M-matrix.
-Furthermore, selecting $f\in\mathcal{P}$ allows us to naturally interpret the role of \(f(A)\) within the \eqref{eq:f-laplacian} in terms of centrality and to provide insight in the diffusion process modelled by $\mathbb{L}(f)$.
+Furthermore, selecting $f\in\mathcal{P}$ allows us to naturally interpret the role of \(f(A)\) within the \eqref{eq:f-laplacian} in terms of centrality and to provide insight in the diffusion process modeled by $\mathbb{L}(f)$.
 Indeed, recall that the vector of total communicability centralities~\cite{totcomm} of nodes is defined, for a function $f$ defined on the spectrum of $A$, as:

-When $f(x) = x$, it immediately follows that $\mathbf{t}(f) = (A\bone)_i$, and thus that $\mathbb{L}(f) = L$.
+When $f(x) = x$, it immediately follows that $\mathbf{t}(f) = (A\bone)$, and thus that $\mathbb{L}(f) = L$.
 However, for other choices of $f\in\mathcal{P}$, the introduced $k$-walk transformed Laplacian is simply generalizing $L$ by replacing degree centrality $A\bone$ with the total communicability $\mathbf{t}$ of nodes.
 With this interpretation, we can deduce that the edge centric diffusion equation~\eqref{eq:diffusion_on_G_with_walk} induced by $\mathbb{L}(f)$ is one where a walker tends to leave high total communicability nodes faster than low total communicability ones.
 Clearly, when $f(x) = x$, \eqref{eq:diffusion_on_G_with_walk} boils down to~\eqref{eq:diffusion_on_G}